frederik-hoeft/rimworld-more-injuries/README.md

 **Effects**: Loss of consciousness, coma, multiple organ failure, and death if not treated immediately.

 **Treatment**: Cardiac arrest must be treated immediately with [CPR](#cpr) to restore blood flow and hopefully restart the heart.
 In cases of `ventricular fibrillation`, a [defibrillator](#defibrillator) can be used to shock the heart back into a normal rhythm, which may be faster and more effective than [CPR](#cpr).
 In cases of `clinical death`, only [CPR](#cpr) will be effective.

+### Chemical Peritonitis

+Also known as _"intestinal spillage,"_ chemical peritonitis is a life-threatening condition that occurs when gastric acid or other digestive fluids leak into the abdominal cavity, causing inflammation and tissue damage to surrounding organs (small and large intestines, stomach, kidneys, and liver).
+The condition carries a major risk of infection which can be life-threatening if left untreated.

+> **In-Game Description**
+> _"**Chemical peritonitis** &mdash; As a result of a perforating injury to the intestines or stomach, gastric acid has inflicted tissue damage on surrounding organs, causing inflammation.
+Carries a major risk of infection."_

+**Causes**: A perforating injury to the intestines or stomach, such as a gunshot wound or stab wound, that allows gastric acid to leak into the abdominal cavity and cause tissue damage.

+**Effects**: Inflammation of the abdominal cavity, severe pain, and a major risk of infection.
+Potentially life-threatening if a resulting infection is left untreated.

+**Treatment**: Medical treatment of the perforating injury and inflammation using high-quality medicine to prevent infection.

 ### Choking